TelepathicGrunt/Bumblezone/README.md

 <p>&nbsp;</p>
 <p>-Source blocks can be picked up and placed with a Bucket.
 Using Glass Bottles on this liquid will give you Sugar Water Bottle.</p>
 <p>&nbsp;</p>
 <p>-Uses the water tag so that anything that checks for the water tag will work with Sugar Water.
 For example; keeping Coral alive or hydrating Farmland blocks.
-See this page for more details on what the water tagged blocks can do:&nbsp;<a href="https://minecraft.gamepedia.com/Tag#Fluids">https://minecraft.gamepedia.com/Tag#Fluids</a></p>
+See this page for more details on what the water tagged blocks can do: <a href="https://minecraft.gamepedia.com/Tag#Fluids">https://minecraft.gamepedia.com/Tag#Fluids</a></p>
 </div>
 <p>&nbsp;</p>
 <p>Sticky Honey Residue</p>